mmistakes/minimal-mistakes/index.markdown

     btn_label: "Introduce me to the details"
     url: /technical-details-->

-We are Knowledge-based and Software Systems Group currently located at the department of computer engineering of the Faculty of Electrotechnical Engineering at Czech Technical University in Prague.
+We are Knowledge-based and Software Systems Group located at the [Department of Computer Science and Engineering](https://cs.felk.cvut.cz/) of the Faculty of Electrotechnical Engineering at Czech Technical University in Prague.
 Follow our pages to see what is new.

 {% include feature_row %}